lukebhan/NeuralOperatorAdaptiveControl/README.md

-Neural Operator-Enabled Gain Scheduling for a Transport PDE with Nonlinear Recirculation
+Adaptive Neural Operator Control for a Transport PDE with Nonlinear Recirculation

-The source code for the paper titled Neural Operator-Enabled Gain Scheduling for a Transport PDE with Nonlinear Recirculation (TODO: Add link).
+The source code for the paper titled Adaptive Neural-Operator Backstepping Control of a Benchmark Hyperbolic PDE (TODO: Add link).

 ## Sysetm Requirements
 All of the code is written in Python 3 and relies on standard packages such as numpy, Pytorch, Scipy, and the